-Duncan trained at the Conservatory of Music (DIT) and the Royal Academy of Music, London.
-At the Conservatory he studied organ with Peter Sweeney and voice with Colette McGahon.
-Progressing from here with a Bachelor of Music, he trained at the Academy with countertenor Michael Chance and Philip Doghan.
+At the Conservatory he studied organ with Peter Sweeney and voice with Colette McGahon-Tosh.
+Having completed a Bachelor of Music degree, he progressed to the Academy studying with countertenor Michael Chance and tenor, Philip Doghan.

-He has just completed an MA at Central Saint Martin’s London in Arts & Cultural Enterprise researching the cultural and social affects of how music can aid integration in society and the workplace.
+In 2017 he completed an MA in Arts & Cultural Enterprise at Central Saint Martins, London, focusing his research on the cultural and social effects of music as an aid to integration into society and the workplace